vuongvu1/today-i-learned/content/post/implement-runtime-environment-with-docker-and-react-app.md

 ---
 path: implement-runtime-environment-with-docker-and-react-app
 date: 2021-03-25T16:07:40.896Z
-title: Implement runtime environment with Docker and React app
+title: Implement runtime environment variables with Docker and React app
 description: Today I learned that there's a way to inject environment variables at runtime for React app
 ---